 * Please connect the GNSS antenna with the marked SMA connector to the RTCM Base Station.
 The GNSS antenna must stay outside with open-sky environment (see figure 2).

 * Bring your RTCM Base Station to the internet.
-For this, please connect the station to a router.
+For this, please connect the station to a router or screw on the 4G antenne.
 Further instructions and other connection possibilities are given in article Publishing RTCM-Data for MSRTK Modules

 Recommendation: The GNSS antenna should be fixed mounted on position outside with best possible satellite visibility (see figure 2).
 A recommended place would be the roof of a high building or similar places.
 The correction data of the RTCM Base Station are highly accurate for rovers with a distance of up to 15 km.
 So it makes sense to fix the RTCM Base Station on a location where you can calibrate the position once a time and don’t change the position again.

-For a precise absolute/relative position solution and to define the credentials for your RTCM Base Station, you need a one-time calibration before using the RTCM Base Station.
-The configuration will be saved and starts always after booting.
+For a precise absolute/relative position solution for your RTCM Base Station, you need a one-time calibration before using the RTCM Base Station.
 The ANavS® Wizard includes this functionality with the following steps.
-To do the calibration steps, please connect to the WiFi Access-Point “ANavS_RTCM_service” (Password: anavsrtk) of the RTCM Base Station.
+To do the calibration steps, please connect to the WiFi Access-Point “ANavS_RTCM_AP” (Password: anavsrtk) of the RTCM Base Station.

 Figure 3 shows Step 1 of the ANavS® Wizard for RTCM Base Station calibration: